sg16-unicode/sg16-meetings/README.md

   - Jens asked why the note added to \[lex.phases\]p1 is just a note; the preceding prose provides a definition, but does not impose any requirements.
   - PBrett responded that, if an invalid sequence is present, then there is no sequence of Unicode scalar values.
-  - PBrett asked if moving the note after the following setence would resolve the concern.
+  - PBrett asked if moving the note after the following sentence would resolve the concern.
   - Jens replied that it would not; that would define a UTF-8 source file and state that a well-formed UTF-8 source file must be accepted, but would impose no requirements on an ill-formed UTF-8 source file.
   - PBrett acknowledged that further wording work is needed.